Haupti/tea/README.md

 * **0.0.2** not modifier '!' to prefix groups (brackets), values or values with modifier: `!1 -> 0`, `!!1 -> 0`, `!(!1) | !(0) -> 1`, `!(0 & 1) -> 1` etc..
 * **0.0.3** reimplemented the algorithm: its way faster now. still hard to read.
 * **0.0.4** implement comments and constants. this works now: `set a = 0; (a | set b = 1 b) -- this is a comment` and evaluates to 1
+* **0.0.5** reimplement the algorith again: it actually works correctly now and is easier to understand